Redistricting Maps and Gerrymandering

 A little historical background about gerrymandering cases is in order.
 In previous election law precedents, based on earlier racially discriminatory election practices, the Supreme Court has not favored statewide challenges based on equal protection violations in particular districts.
 In Vieth v.
 Jubelirer 14 years ago, the Supreme Court rejected (5 to 4) a challenge to a Republican gerrymander of Pennsylvania’s congressional districts, stating that the federal courts lacked jurisdiction to review a political gerrymander.
 In Jubelirer, Justice Kennedy wrote in a separate opinion that “where it is alleged that a gerrymander had the purpose and effect of imposing burdens on a disfavored party and its voters, the First Amendment regarding political association may offer a sounder and more prudential basis for intervention than does the Equal Protection Clause.”

 In keeping with this view about partisan gerrymandering cases being brought under the First Amendment, Justice Kennedy questioned the plaintiffs in Whitford about whether they had “standing” to bring the case, since they sued under the Equal Protection Clause of the 14th Amendment.
 “Standing” is a threshold issue in a case which questions whether the plaintiffs have a legally cognizable interest in the matter.
-This issue—whether a partisan gerrymandering case is best filed under the First Amendment as in Jubelirer or under the Equal Protection Clause of the 14th Amendment as in Whitford—may be the determining factor in the Supreme Court decisions in the Wisconsin and Massachusetts cases, since Justice Kennedy is the swing or pivotal judge whose vote will probably be decisive in both cases.
+This issue—whether a partisan gerrymandering case is best filed under the First Amendment as in Jubelirer or under the Equal Protection Clause of the 14th Amendment as in Whitford—may be the determining factor in the Supreme Court decisions in the Wisconsin and Maryland cases, since Justice Kennedy is the swing or pivotal judge whose vote will probably be decisive in both cases.

-Hence, the plaintiffs in the Lamone case are trying to avoid the possible standing issue by bringing their case under the First Amendment to attack the Democratically gerrymandered map in Massachusetts.
+Hence, the plaintiffs in the Lamone case are trying to avoid the possible standing issue by bringing their case under the First Amendment to attack the Democratically gerrymandered map in Maryland.
 In their petition before the Supreme Court, the Republican voters argued that the Democratically controlled legislature and Maryland governor “targeted them [the Republicans] for vote dilution because of their past support for Republican candidates for public office, violating the First Amendment retaliation doctrine.”
 The plaintiffs further argued that “the map-drawers reshuffled fully half of the district’s 720,000 residents—far more than necessary to correct the mere 10,000-person imbalance in the district’s population following the 2010 census.”
 As a result, the “registered Republicans’ share of the electorate fell from 47% to 33%.”
-The Supreme Court is scheduled to hear oral arguments in the Massachusetts case in March 2018.
+The Supreme Court is scheduled to hear oral arguments in the Maryland case in March 2018.

 The results in these two cases are important to the future of redistricting throughout the country.
 With redistricting maps that are gerrymandered by both the Republicans and Democrats, the U.S. Supreme Court has an opportunity to weigh in on the issue of partisan gerrymandering, a position that it has avoided in the past.
 By agreeing to deliberate and decide two opposing partisan gerrymandered maps, the Supreme Court can adopt a nonpartisan process for drawing legislative and congressional districts.
 Certainly in Wisconsin, it is what voters want, as demonstrated by an overwhelming vote in favor of such a process by the Wisconsin Counties Legislation Association, which represented partisans from every part of the state.
 The time is now more than ripe to restore fairness to our electoral process.